Being a Coaching Leader

 "The opportunity to hear you at work is helping me develop my own coaching practice."
 (Julie, Headteacher)

-No – this is a practically based course within a support group.
+No – this is a library of resources.
 You can put in as much time and effort as is appropriate for you.
 (Of course, the more you put in, the more you will get out of it).
 There are some proformas to support you with practising coaching behaviours, but nothing is compulsory.

-The course will be easily accessible from Payhip, who have good support via email, and you should be able to do everything through your smartphone (of course you can do it on the desktop if you prefer).
+The resources are easily accessible via Payhip, who have good support via email, and you should be able to do everything through your smartphone (of course you can do it on the desktop if you prefer).
 You'll have a nice, straightforward landing page to show what you've covered and I'll also be available for support if you're struggling with anything.
-For the monthly Q and A, I’ll send out the zoom link via email, and you will just need to be on Facebook, to access the group.

 I'm a leadership coach who was previously a headteacher.
 I left my headship in December 2020 and retrained as a coach, achieving my ILM Level 7 Certificate in Executive Coaching and Mentoring.
-I've been coaching leaders in the education, charity and non-profit sectors for 2 years.
+I've been coaching leaders in the education, charity and non-profit sectors for over 3 years.